 Command Input bus operations are used to give commands to the memory.

-The Commands are input on I/O0-I/O7.
 Commands are accepted when Chip Enable is Low, Command Latch Enable is High, Address Latch Enable is Low and Read Enable is High.
 They are latched on the rising edge of the Write Enable signal.